 “Given these challenges in detection of movement, it is not surprising that tests for movement dysfunction are not reliable,” they wrote.
 “Directly attributing SIJ-related pain to movement dysfunctions causing increased peripheral nociceptive input from SIJ tissues, is a flaw in reasoning, mistaking association for causality.
 Positive pain provocation tests are likely indicative of increased sensitivity of the tissues, which might to some degree be subsequent to tissue loading.”
 (1)

 “Clinicians’ ability to reliably detect the anatomical landmarks and their excursion when the joint moves (actively or passively) is poor,” Dr. Palsson explained.
 “Pain itself—in the absence of pathology—can cause changes in the way we move which can affect what is felt during palpation.
 This has been demonstrated in several experimental pain studies.
 With these in mind, it appears that the notion of movement dysfunctions of the SI joint and clinicians being able to detect too much or too little motion lacks plausibility.
-Given that, you have to wonder whether conveying messages, which are based on guessing at best, is helpful for the patients and clinicians.”
+Given that, you have to wonder whether conveying [such] messages, which are based on guessing at best, is helpful for patients or clinicians.”

 “Peripheral sensitization can definitely be a contributing factor in a person’s experience of pain.
 However, it is only a single factor in the presentation of a person in pain,” Dr. Palsson said.
 “We should consider physical overload, cognitive processing, and lifestyle factors.
 Even though we account for such factors and assess our patients within a biopsychosocial framework, such an approach may still have its shortcomings.